brown9804/ImgVideoRecognition_System-ARUBA_HPE_Switch/Video_Recognition/docs/developer_guide.md

-**2. Contour adjusted with denoising:** If we try to improve the previous method, we opted to try to filter the image noise a little, for this a filter of cv2.fastNlMeansDenoisingColored was applied, for which we obtain the following:
+**2. Contour adjusted with denoising:** If it's try to improve the previous method, you choose to slightly filter the image noise, for this a filter of cv2.fastNlMeansDenoisingColored was applied, where you get: